Ajitha99/Remember-MERN/README.md

 You wrote a custom code... create a code snippet!

 So you don't have to remember all these!
-Just remember "<REMEMBER/> TO CODE".
+Just remember "REMEMBER TO CODE".

-REMEMBER TO CODE is a coding blog website, where user can have access to all the blogs and code snippets posted by different users.
-User can create, update, delete blog posts and code snipppets.
+<b>REMEMBER TO CODE is a coding blog website, where user can access all the blogs and code snippets posted by different users.
+This application allows user to create, update, delete blog posts and code snipppets.</b>

 ### Getting Started
 <hr/>